KarenEnfield/ExData_Plotting1/README.md

 ## Introduction

+Please SEE FILE  "FirstProject.R" to replicate the four Plots You may type dev.off() to reset your output screen
+Be sure you have "household_power_consumption.txt" in your directory

+Default description:
 This assignment uses data from the <a href="http://archive.ics.uci.edu/ml/">UC Irvine Machine Learning Repository</a>, a popular repository for machine learning